arsenetar/dupeguru/help/en/results.rst

 containing "copy" from your results using the filter.

 To use the filtering feature, type your filter in the "Filter" search field at the top-right corner of the results window.
+What you type in that box will be applied to the *whole path* of every duplicate in the results.
+Only duplicate *groups* having at least one duplicate matching the filter will be shown.

+When having groups where not all duplicates match the filter, we still show all duplicates of the group.
+However, non-matching duplicates are in "reference mode".
+Therefore, you can perform actions like "Mark All" and be sure to only mark filtered duplicates.

 To go back to unfiltered result, blank out the field or click on the "X".

 In simple mode (the default mode), whatever you type as the filter is the string used to perform the actual filtering, with the exception of one wildcard: **\***.
 Thus, if you type "[*]" as your